pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 !!! question

     In a hate speech detection project on tweets, a lesson learned was that a simple Naive Bayes prototype performed similarly, if not better, than a fine-tuned BERT model.
 Why do you think that is?

+    ??? info "Answer"

+        - Tweets are very short snippets of text and contain a lot of slang or informal words, as well as emojis.
+        - Models like BERT are trained on rather "clean" corpora, like news articles.
+        - We can adapt that, but for short text like tweets, BERT probably provides an overhead, and we found that a simple approach tailored to that exact use case leads to similar if not better results, with much less effort.

 !!! tip "Start simple and improve iteratively"